So if you are caught without insurance, you need to pay the penalty and get coverage before you drive again.

-Read on to learn exactly what happens if you get pulled over while driving without any car insurance coverage and then to find the very best car insurance rates just enter your ZIP code in above for a FREE car insurance comparison with quotes from many top auto insurance companies!
+Read on to learn exactly what happens if you get pulled over while driving without any car insurance coverage.

 It Depends on Where You Live

-In Illinois, there is a minimum fine of $500 for driving without insurance with a maximum fine of $1,000.
-After the 3rd offence your license will be suspended.
-Illinois is a state where you must present proof of auto insurance on demand.
+- In Illinois, there is a minimum fine of $500 for driving without insurance with a maximum fine of $1,000.
+After the third offense, your license will be suspended.

 Free Car Insurance Comparison